Institution code: G50

 How do I contact UCAS?

-For 2016 applications, the UCAS application window was open from 1 September 2015 to January 2016, however we will still consider late applications.
+For 2018 applications, the UCAS application window is open from 6 September 2017 to 15 January 2018.
+However, we will consider late applications.

-For international students, you can apply via UCAS up until 30 June 2016.
-If you are studying at a partner institution, and do not intend to apply via UCAS, please contact firstname.lastname@example.org for information on how to submit your application.
+International students can apply via UCAS until 30 June 2018.
+If you are studying at a partner institution and do not intend to apply via UCAS, please contact firstname.lastname@example.org for information on how to submit your application.

 What if I want to defer entry for a year?